 - When loading the mattress onto the vehicle, it would be best to lay it flat, but don't put anything on top of it.
 If that's not an option, lean the mattress on its side against the wall.
 Have it well placed and secured by using ropes or ratchet straps.

-You need to be more than sure that the mattress is well-secured, tied down, and does not interfere with the driver's visibility.
+You must ensure that the mattress is well-secured, tied down, and does not interfere with the driver's visibility.
 A loose mattress, or one that covers any of the car's mirrors or windows, can cause a serious accident on the road.
 Double-check the mattress from time to time to see if the knot has not loosened.
+Also - make sure to drive slowly, and avoid making any sudden stops.

 - Remove any furniture from the way to have more space.
 Take any decorations and pictures off the wall so that nothing gets broken.